lixiang117423/getNLR-pairs/README.md

 ### [NLR-Annotator](https://github.com/steuernb/NLR-Annotator)

-NLR-Annotator is a tool to annotate loci associated with NLRs.
+NLR-Annotator is a tool to annotate loci associated with NLRs. **Note: NLR-Annotator needs to be in the same folder as the project.**

 ```sh
 git clone https://github.com/steuernb/NLR-Annotator.git